chocolatey/choco-wiki/CreatePackages.md

 * If a package requires another software of which there is already a package, the already existing package should be used as dependency instead of including all needed software into one package.
 * Try to split up packages as much as possible.
 If for example a program comes with additional modules/installers that are optional, make different packages for them instead of including all the things into one package.
 This idea is already widely applied for Linux packages, because it leads to a more lightweight system and reduces potential issues and conflicts.

+## Character encoding
+* Use the UTF-8 character encoding for the *.nuspec and *.ps1 files.
+If you don’t respect this rule, some characters are not displayed correctly in the Gallery on chocolatey.org, because the Gallery assumes UTF-8.
+* Don’t save your nuspec files with a byte order mark (BOM).
+A BOM is neither required nor recommended for UTF-8, because it can lead to several issues.
+* Unfortunately, PowerShell scripts need to be saved in UTF-8 with BOM, otherwise PowerShell doesn’t recognize the script as UTF-8 and as a result, it processes non ASCII characters incorrectly.
+So you have to break the previous rule here, but always keep in mind that a BOM for UTF-8 is not recommended by the Unicode standard.
+* Don’t use the default Windows Editor.
+In addition to its lack of features, it can’t even save UTF-8 files without BOM.
+* Note that there’s a lot of confusion in the world of character encodings: For example, *ANSI* is an incorrect term for the internal Windows character encodings, e.&nbsp;g. *Windows-1252*.
+But you should not use this encoding family anyway.
+In addition, Notepad++ incorrectly uses the term *ANSI as UTF-8* for UTF-8 encoded files without a BOM.
+If you select UTF-8 in Notepad++, it means UTF-8 with BOM.
+Therefore Notepad++ must show *ANSI as UTF-8* in the statusbar.
+* You have to specify the UTF-8 encoding in the first line of your nuspec files.
+Then the first line looks like this: `<?xml version="1.0" encoding="utf-8"?>`.

 ## What version of the software should I package?
 The main release of a product versions are usually sufficient.
 If there are also beta versions available and you would rather have that, then please create both the official release and the beta (and set the beta as a prerelease when pushing the item to chocolatey.org).
 Regular users of packages may want to use official releases only and not betas.